yeshua453/website/docs/controls/row.md

 ### `scroll`

-Enables scrolling for the Row to prevent its overflow.
+Enables horizontal scrolling for the Row to prevent its content overflow.
 Supported values:

 * `none` (default) - the Row is non-scrollable and its content could overflow.
 * `auto` - scrolling is enabled and scroll bar is only shown when scrolling occurs.